AI-CodeOps/.github/profile/README.md

 The assembly order is deterministic: built-in persona, overridden by team persona if one exists for that agent type, plus team directives, plus project directives, plus job-specific context (Jira ticket data, user notes, spec references).
 The result is a fully assembled prompt that gives each AI agent deep, specific context about the team's standards and the project's architecture, every time it runs.

-## The Control Plane — What We Are Building Now
+## The Control Plane — Complete

-Everything described above exists today and is running in production as CodeOps v1.0.
-The Control Plane extends this foundation with additional backend modules (built into CodeOps-Server) and their corresponding frontend modules in the Flutter desktop client, plus an MCP module that ties everything together for AI agents.
-Together, these additions transform CodeOps from a maintenance command center into a full-spectrum development operations platform.
+Everything described above exists today and is running as CodeOps v1.0.
+The Control Plane extended this foundation with additional backend modules (built into CodeOps-Server) and their corresponding frontend modules in the Flutter desktop client, plus an MCP module that ties everything together for AI agents.
+Together, these additions transformed CodeOps from a maintenance command center into a full-spectrum development operations platform — and that transformation is now complete.

 **Architecture:** Two backend services — CodeOps-Server (monolith with modules for core, registry, logger, courier, relay, fleet, and mcp) and CodeOps-Vault (standalone, own encryption keyspace).
 One Flutter desktop client with all frontend modules including DataLens (client-side DBeaver clone with direct database connections).
+All 115 tasks across 13 phases delivered.

 ### The Registry — Knowing What You Have